 Chatbots excel in responding to interactions that can be classified as ‘low value’.
 These include requests such as password changes, inquiries about availability and office hours, and similar questions that have straightforward responses.
 Importantly, these same interactions can monopolize the time of live agents.
 By routing these chats directly to a bot, you free up live agents’ time so they can respond to more complex or sensitive requests that are of ‘higher value’.

 We’ve looked into the ways that live chat and chatbots serve as highly efficient support channels.
-With this in mind, it shouldn’t be surprising that live chat is the most cost-effective support channel available.
+With this in mind, it shouldn’t be surprising that higher ed live chat is also the most cost-effective support channel available too.

 Compared to traditional phone support, live chat can be up to 30% less expensive.
 This goes back to the concept of chat concurrency, meaning that a single live agent can respond to multiple conversations at a time, while phone operators are limited to handling only one conversation.
 When introducing chatbots, the efficiencies only grow.